 In this section I know you’re expecting me to compare the animals at the Central Park Zoo to my kids or something cliche like that.
 But since we both know that that’s exactly what I’m thinking, let me go with something slightly less obvious.
 Muscovy Ducks!
 Before you take offense let me assure you that this is no expletive, but rather the cause for many expletives around our house, especially by my husband.
 What started out as “Wow, we have 4 ducks in our pond!” has grown into “$%#@, we have 37 ducks in our pond!”
 And in our pool, on our patio, on top of the roof, and basically anywhere you wouldn’t like a bunch of duck poop.
 We also have hawks, egrets, pelicans, vultures, and a whole slew of other birds that I’m still trying to label.

-Aside from our bird exhibit, we also boast lizards, snakes, frogs, rabbits, squirrels, turtles, and a variety of fish, many of which also enjoy the occasional swim in our pool (obviously not the fish but definitely the snakes).
+Aside from our bird exhibit, we also boast lizards, snakes, frogs, possums, field rats (much larger than regular rats), rabbits, squirrels, turtles, and a variety of fish, many of which also enjoy the occasional swim in our pool (obviously not the fish but definitely the snakes).
 And let’s not forget our world class insect exhibit.
-NYC’s “waterbug” is called a palmetto bug down here – they’re all cockroaches, people.
+NYC’s “waterbug” is called a “palmetto bug” down here – they’re all cockroaches, people.
 There are also fire ants, crazy ants (look that up on youtube if you don’t feel like sleeping for the rest of the week), mosquitoes that are wicked even in January, beetles, giant grasshoppers, wasps, dragonflies and enormous hairy spiders, many of which have also taken a dip into our pool at one point or another.

 We don’t generally feed any of the animals outside of our house, but if we did I bet they’d eat less often than my kids.
-This page will be filled with kid-friendly recipes, quick and easy meals, and meals your kids can make alone (seriously, my 5 year old cooks dinner most Fridays).
-Plus we have a toddler who is allergic to just about everything – nuts, dairy, soy, sesame, egg yolks, so I’ve also got a whole slew of recipes to survive cheese, butter, or peanut-free without giving up cupcakes.
+This page will be filled with kid-friendly recipes, keto recipes, quick and easy meals, and meals your kids can make alone (seriously, my 5 year old cooks dinner most Fridays).
+Plus we have several kids who are allergic to nuts and dairy, so I’ve also got a whole slew of recipes to survive cheese, butter, or peanut-free – without giving up cupcakes.

 In this section, I’m only admitting to things that don’t get me into serious trouble.
-All kidding aside, you can come over any time you want and pay me to look at our animals.
+All kidding aside, you can come over any time you want and pay admission to look at our animals.
 Heck, you can even take one home with you.
-Muscovy duck, anyone?
+Field rat, anyone?

-As homeschoolers, this section is primarily aimed at convincing my family that we’re not weird, but is also to share some lessons, tips and activities that we incorporate into our daily learning.
-Eventually this page will introduce things like the mysterious and wonderful “Wh” game I created that 1) covers any subject on the face of the planet, 2) teaches my kids to read more fluently, 3) is 100% portable and 4) passes time pleasantly whether you’re on a NYC subway or in the equally crowded and slow-moving Texas grocery store line.
+Once homeschoolers, I returned to teaching and my kids went back to school a couple of years ago.
+I won’t pretend I don’t miss it, but I’ve definitely gained a whole lot of perspective.
+This section is mainly to share lessons, tips and activities that we incorporate into our daily learning.
+Eventually this page will introduce things like the mysterious and wonderful “Wh” game I created that 1) covers any subject on the face of the planet, 2) teaches my kids to read more fluently, 3) is 100% portable and 4) passes time pleasantly whether you’re on a NYC subway or in the equally crowded and slow-moving Whataburger drive-thru lane.

 What would the site be without sharing stories and resources revolving around life in Texas?
-In the six months we’ve been here I already have enough material to create an extra website!
+In the six years we’ve been here I have more material than I’ll ever know what to do with.

-So, loyal Foorce followers and new readers alike, I encourage you to sign up for updates (top right corner) and follow this blog.
+So, loyal Foorce followers and new readers alike, I encourage you to sign up for updates (top right corner) and follow my new site.
 I’m not entirely sure where it’s headed, but it won’t be boring.